MacDownApp/macdown-site/README.md

 Deployment:

-* Route <http://macdown.uranusjr.com> to the current site.
 * Make sure update-pushing works.
-* Enable HTTPS on Netlify.
 * Switch feed URL in MacDown to use HTTPS.
 * Add a license file to the repo.